apache/phoenix-site/site/source/src/site/markdown/bulk_dataload.md

 For higher-throughput loading distributed over the cluster, the MapReduce loader can be used.
 This loader first converts all data into HFiles, and then provides the created HFiles to HBase after the HFile creation is complete.

-The MapReduce loader is launched using the `hadoop` command with the Phoenix client jar, as follows:
+The CSV MapReduce loader is launched using the `hadoop` command with the Phoenix client jar, as follows:

     hadoop jar phoenix-<version>-client.jar org.apache.phoenix.mapreduce.CsvBulkLoadTool --table EXAMPLE --input /data/example.csv